devRjj/intvww/src/assets/Java Coding.md

 * Dynamic Method Dispatch\*\*: This is another term for runtime polymorphism, where the call to an overridden method is resolved during execution.
 * Flexibility\*\*: This allows for more flexible and reusable code since you can work with base class references while still invoking subclass behavior.

 This example effectively illustrates how runtime polymorphism works in Java through inheritance and method overriding.

-4\.
-Write a pgm to check string2 is substring of string1 or not
+# Write a java program to check if string\_2 is substring of string1 or not.

 # How to create custom exceptions.